Welcome to Postcards from Dan.

 For those that don’t know me, my name is Dan, and I’m from the UK.
-I started Postcards from Dan in the summer of 2017 when I took a six-week trip around Vietnam, Singapore and Indonesia with then-newly purchased camera.
+I started Postcards from Dan in the summer of 2017 when I took a six-week trip around Vietnam, Singapore and Indonesia with my then-newly purchased Canon EOS M6 camera.

 At the time, I was living and working in Seoul, South Korea, as an assistant professor at Hankuk University of Foreign Studies.
 I had opened my Instagram account in 2011, and over time I got more and more interested in photography.
 I enjoyed taking pictures with my old Canon G16 camera, but I didn’t like to over-post lots of pictures of the same trips out taking photos.
 I was trying to think of a way to do something with all the other photos that I had, and then the idea for Postcards from Dan came to me.

 Usually when I went away during my vacations, I would take the time to find a post office and send an actual postcard to family back at home, because I always remembered the thrill and enjoyment of receiving postcards from family or friends when I was younger.
 I realised that on this six-week trip it might be a struggle to keep doing so, but I wanted to let my family and friends know what I was up to and to share more photos than I would post to Instagram.